pydata/xarray/doc/internals.rst

 The decoders implement the specific operations to transform data on-disk representation to Xarray representation.

-Example of decode-time...

-Xarray uses internally a set of decoders needed to transform netCDF4 on disk data into a :py:class:`Dataset` following Xarray standards.
+Xarray uses internally a set of decoders needed to transform netCDF4 on-disk data into a :py:class:`Dataset` following Xarray standards (For more details see :py:function:`open_dataset`):

 - strings.CharacterArrayCoder()
 - strings.EncodedStringCoder()